 1 Dumping site which will be rehabilitated for closure as soon as the Majazi landfill site is operational which is still under construction after some delays due to contractual disagreements between the implementing agent and the service provider appointed.
 That process has since been finalized and a new service provider was appointed and introduced to the municipality, however the construction has not commenced due to social issues within the area that are still being attended to.
-The municipality has since resolved to allocate funds to take over the project and ensure completion which will assist the municipality comply with the legislative requirements on waste management.

-The municipality supports recycling initiatives in town while the refuse and sanitary by-laws are under review in preparation for the 2022/23 budget year.
+The municipality supports recycling initiatives in town while the refuse and sanitary by-laws are under review in preparation for the 2021/22 budget year.